miyakibanas/Strive/README.md

 2. Press the 'Run' button (green triangle) in Android Studio.

 ## Usage
+- User will be asked for permission to allow app to make changes
 - To set an alarm, navigate to the alarm setup screen and specify the time, days, mission, and sound.
 - Use the main screen to view and manage all set alarms.
 - In case of an alarm trigger, the alarm screen will provide options to snooze or start a mission.